camel-ai/alpha-craft/README.md

 # AlphaCraft
-AlphaCraft is a project that aims to develop a Minecraft agent that can has GPT-o1-like tree search/ self-reflection capability on top of the existing VLM agent.
+AlphaCraft is a project that aims to develop a Minecraft agent that can has GPT-o1-like tree search/ self-reflection capability on top of the existing CAMEL VLM agent.
 The project is based on the MineDojo environment and the OASIS world model.

 ## TODO List